erxes/erxes/docs/docs/intro.md

 ## With erxes, you can...

 Achieving growth and unity within your company is possible.
-Find more about what you can do with erxes as follows:
+Find out more about what you can do with erxes as follows:

 - erxes is an open-source project (see <a href="https://github.com/erxes/erxes/blob/master/LICENSE.md" target="_blank">**LICENSE**</a> for more information); everyone (individuals and companies, especially SaaS providers) can use it for free privately to create better experiences for everything they do, such as customer, employee, production, service, and many more experiences.
 - We love open-source and the idea everybody can freely use and extend what we wrote.
 Digital marketing technology agencies are welcome to add value to their product and services by selling erxes to their clients to use erxes privately.